tlecoz/XGPU/README.md

  ```
 npm install xgpu
  ```
-Contrary to Vanilla-WebGPU that use GPUTexture/GPUBuffer everywhere, XGPU uses very specialized types for every resources usable in a shader to handle the different usecase without need to define everything everytime.
+Contrary to Vanilla-WebGPU that use GPUTexture/GPUBuffer everywhere, XGPU uses very specialized types for every resources usable in a shader to handle the different usecase.

 Every data type used in WGSL has been reproduced in typescript and are usable in XGPU.
 This primitive type, once associated to a Pipeline using Pipeline.initFromObject is automaticly binded to the pipeline : if you update its value, it will be updated in the shader.